zannaszlachta/GettingCleaningDataProject/README.md

 What the run_analysis.R script does:
  1. Step 0: Reads the files into R and assigns column names
  2. Step 1: Merges the training and the test sets to create one data set
- 3. Step 2: Extracts only the measurements on the mean and standard deviation for each measurement
+ 3. Step 2: Extracts only the measurements on the mean and standard deviation for each measurement.
+I inluded all variables that had 'mean' or 'std' in the name (in upper or lower case).
- 4. Step 3: Uses descriptive activity names to name the activities in the data set
+ 4. Step 3: Uses descriptive activity names to name the activities in the data set.
+I used CamelCase to improve readability.
  5. Step 4: Appropriately labels the data set with descriptive variable names.
-I removed any special characters that might cause problems (e.g., '(',')','-'), and replaced abbreviations with full names to remove any ambiguity.
+I removed any special characters that might cause problems (e.g., commas, brackets, hyphens), and replaced abbreviations with full names to remove any ambiguity.
 I kept abbreviation FFT (Fast Fourier Transform) to avoid overly long names.
 I used CamelCase to improve readability.
  6. Step 5: Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 This second data set is tidy and wide.
 Each row has values for a unique combination of subject and activity.
  7. Optionally, writes the final data set into a text file